-In order to be eligible for the Paycheck Protection Program, the business must have been in operation on February 15, 2020.
+In order to be eligible for the PPP, the business must have been in operation on February 15, 2020.
 This is a measure enacted by Congress to dissuade loan application fraud.
 In addition to being in operation on February 15, Congress and the SBA have given the following guidelines for who is eligible for the PPP:

 - Any of the following businesses with fewer than 500 employees or the applicable North American Industry Classification System (NAICS) standard provided by the SBA:

 - 501(c)(3) nonprofits